awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-semantic-segmentation.md

   }'
 ```

-While label mappings are included in individual worker output records, the overall result is represented as the `internal-color-map` in the consolidated results\.
+When using Ground Truth [built in task types](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-task-types.html) with [annotation consolidation](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-annotation-consolidation.html) \(where more than one worker labels a single image\), label mappings are included in individual worker output records, however the overall result is represented as the `internal-color-map` in the consolidated results\.

 You can convert the `internal-color-map` to `label-mappings` in a custom template using the Liquid templating language: